import_cell_characteristics_df()

 A numeric value representing the animal's age.
 Can be any value as long as the time units are consistent throughout (e.g. don't mix up days and months when reporting animal ages).
 Do not use characters (e.g. avoid "P31" and use 31 instead).animal

-A numeric value representing the animal's ID or number.synapses
+A numeric value representing the animal's ID number.synapses

 A list of values for the access resistance, which would have been monitored at several timepoints throughout the recording.
 See the sectionR_a